 - On the ribbon, click the Appearance tab.
 In the Effects group, click Swipe.

 - Drag the pointer across the map to visually compare the preview to the original neighborhood imagery.

 One inaccuracy that you may notice is the muddy pond south of the neighborhood.
 Because the pond is muddy, it has a different spectral signature than the other water bodies on the map, so it will likely be classified incorrectly even with thorough training samples.
 This pond is not connected to any other impervious objects, so you can reclassify it with relative ease.

 - In the wizard, click Reclassify within a region.

 With this tool, you can draw a polygon on the map and reclassify everything within the polygon.

 - In the Remap Classes section, confirm that Current Class is set to Any.
 Change New Class to Pervious.

 With these settings, any pixels in the polygon will be reclassified to pervious surfaces.
-Next, you'll reclassify the muddy pond.
+Next, you will reclassify the muddy pond.

 - Draw a polygon around the muddy pond.
-Make sure you don't include any other impervious surfaces in the polygon.
+Make sure you do not include any other impervious surfaces in the polygon.

 The pond is automatically reclassified as a pervious surface.